Meet Our Team

 Charlotte Boarding/Kennel Staff

-Specialities: Boarding, Baths, and Nail Trimmings and Filings.
+Special Interests: Boarding, Baths, Nail Trimmings and Filings.

 Our kennel staff takes pride in maintaining a clean area for your pets to stay, whether day boarding or boarding overnight.
 They also give baths, nail trims, and take our canine friends out three times daily.